 Avoid Applying for New Credit

 Constantly applying and getting rejected for credit products will make it incredibly difficult to improve your credit score, which should be a priority after bankruptcy.
-And loans for people with bad credit can have incredibly high-interest rates.
+And bad credit loans can have incredibly high interest rates.
 Taking a break from applying for a new loan or credit card will give your credit reports time to recover from the blow they received through the bankruptcy and discharge entries.

 Check Your Credit Report Often